Top image: Still, ‘La Piscine’ (1969) © Avco Embassy

 Dive right in

-If you got a chance to see this year’s A Bigger Splash you’ll have already had your dose of Sicilian vitamin D. Craving more?
-Here’s your answer, Luca Guadagnino’s 2016 flick was actually a remake of Jacques Deray’s 1969 La Piscine, and this original is being shown at Hackney Picturehouse this weekend.
+If you got a chance to see this year’s A Bigger Splash, you’ll already have had your dose of Sicilian vitamin D. Craving more?
+Here’s your answer: Luca Guadagnino’s 2016 flick was actually a remake of Jacques Deray’s 1969 La Piscine, which is being shown at Hackney Picturehouse this weekend.

 Think Closer but with brighter weather and darker motives, La Piscine is one big game of emotional chess with a killer checkmate.

 La Piscine is being shown at Hackney Picturehouse on Sunday 24th at 12:30

 “Some day I’m gonna call me up on the phone, so when I answer, I can tell myself to shut up.”

 There’s a select group of musicians who can be credited with defining a sound, an era and a whole new way of approaching music.
 Undoubtably, Miles Davis is one of these visionaries.